-Credit risk is the risk that a customer or counterparty will fail to perform an obligation or fail to pay amounts due causing a financial loss.
+Credit risk is the risk that a customer or counterparty will fail to perform an obligation or fail to pay amounts due, causing a financial loss.
 The Co-operative's credit policy is designed to ensure that there is a standard credit practice throughout the Co-operative to measure and monitor credit risk.
-The policy outlines delegation of authority, the due diligence process required to approve a new customer and the maximum amount of credit exposure per single entity.
+The policy outlines delegation of authority, the due diligence process required to approve a new customer

 Before transactions begin with a new customer or counterparty, their creditworthiness is assessed and a maximum credit limit is allocated.
 The assessment process is outlined in the credit policy and considers both quantitative and qualitative factors.
-The Co-operative constantly monitors the exposure to any single customer along with the financial position of the customer.
+The Cooperative constantly monitors the exposure to any single customer along with the financial position of the customer.
 If it is deemed that a customer's credit risk has increased, the Co-operative will work to reduce the credit exposure and lower the credit limit allocated.
 Regular reports are generated to monitor credit risk.
 A substantial portion of the Co-operative's accounts receivable are with customers in the oil and gas industry and are subject to normal industry credit risk.
-The carrying amount of cash and cash equivalents, accounts receivable and advances represent the Co-operative's maximum credit exposure.
+The carrying amount of cash and cash equivalents, short-term investments, accounts receivable and investments and advances represent the Co-operative's maximum credit exposure.